yegor256/blog/_posts/2017/apr/2017-04-18-no-help-via-email.md

 people I don't really know.
 They ask questions about Java, management, object-oriented programming, and other things they believe I understand and can help them with.
-Well, my contact details are published right in the header on my blog&mdash;what else would I expect, right?
+Well, my contact details are published right in the header on my blog---what else would I expect, right?
 True, but even though I always reply to them, I never answer their questions.